 Family holiday time…When you have children, your priorities, and therefore the criteria you choose your travel destinations often change.
 Each family’s choices and preferences may be different, but there are some basic facts that will always guarantee a smooth family holiday.
 These are children’s amusement, comfort, kids friendly dining options and of course safety.
 Time for family moments and fun time together is the ultimate goal.
-With all this in mind, we were eager to visit the family-friendly all-inclusive beach hotel of Grecotel Olympia Oasis.
+With all this in mind, we were eager to visit the family luxury resort Grecotel Olympia Oasis in the Greek Peloponnese.

 The Olympia Oasis hotel is part of the Grecotel Riviera Olympia Resort.
 A mega-resort on a 500-acre wooded estate along a 2 km golden beach consisting of the 4 star all-inclusive concept at Olympia Oasis, the exclusive luxury Belle Epoque-inspired Mandola Rosa Suites & Villas, the 5 star luxury spa resort of Riviera Olympia Thalasso and the smaller accommodation of Ilia Palms.
 The resort also host a spa, a convention center and a state of the art Olympia Aqua Park, the largest in a resort in Greece.